doersino/cpi-video-creation/README.md

 ### Video rendering checklist

 * [ ] Verify that the "#00X" number in the video is correct.
-* [ ] Verifly that the soundtrack is attributed correctly and the license icons are set accordingly.
+* [ ] Verify that the soundtrack is attributed correctly and the license icons are configured accordingly.
-* [ ] Make sure there are no typos.
+* [ ] Make sure there are no typos in the end card text.
 * [ ] Set width to 4K, i.e. 3840.
-* [ ] Keep tabs on RAM use if the video is longer than 4 minutes.
+* [ ] Keep tabs on RAM usage if the video is longer than 4 minutes.

 ### Video uploading checklist